MichaelCurrin/gist-viewer/README.md

 ## Features

-- Fetch all of a user's gists from the [GitHub REST API](https://docs.github.com/en/rest) using JS
+- Fetch all of a user's gists from the [GitHub REST API](https://docs.github.com/en/rest) using JS.
-- Always shows latest data on a page load
+- Always shows latest data - refresh the page to update.
-- Renders gists on on a page using [mustache.js](https://www.npmjs.com/package/mustache) templating.
+- Render gists on on a page using [mustache.js](https://www.npmjs.com/package/mustache) templating.
 - Easy to fork and [customize](#customize).
-- Built on Jekyll and GH Pages
+- Built on Jekyll and hosted on GH Pages.

 ## Preview